noahehall/multicloud/providers/aws/services/mgmtGovernance/organizations.md

 - entity that you create to consolidate your AWS accounts so that you can administer them as a single unit
   - To fully manage accounts, turn on all features option for your organization
+- nest OUs within other OUs to a depth of five levels
+- each level inherits the policies of the parents

 #### organizational unit: OU;

 - Root: the parent or top-level OU for other OUs and account
+  - within the root you can create new OUs and structure the hierarchy
+  - delegate root-level access to other users/groups
+- recommended OU hierarchy
   - Security OU: The Security OU is a foundational OU.
 Your security organization should own and manage this OU in addition to any child OUs and associated accounts.
   - Infrastructure OU: The Infrastructure OU, another foundational OU, is intended to contain shared infrastructure services.
 Your infrastructure teams should own and manage this OU, any child OUs, and associated accounts.
   - Sandbox OU: The Sandbox OU contains accounts that your developers can generally use to explore and experiment with AWS services and other tools and services, subject to your acceptable use policies.
 These environments are typically disconnected from your internal networks and internal services.
   - Workloads OU: The Workloads OU is intended to house most of your business-specific workloads, including both production and non-production environments.
 These workloads can be a mix of commercial off-the-shelf (COTS) applications and your own internally developed custom applications and data services.
 Workloads in this OU often include shared application and data services that are used by other workloads.
   - Policy Staging OU: The Policy Staging OU is intended to help teams that manage overall policies for your AWS environment to safely test potentially broadly impacting policy changes before applying them to the intended OUs, accounts, or both.
   - Suspended OU: The Suspended OU is used as a temporary holding area for accounts that are required to have their use suspended either temporarily or permanently.
   - Individual Business Users OU: The Individual Business Users OU houses accounts for individual business users and teams who need access to directly manage AWS resources outside the context of resources managed within your Workloads OU.
   - Exceptions OU: The Exceptions OU houses accounts that require an exception to the security policies that are applied to your Workloads OU.
 Normally, there should be a minimal number of accounts, if any, in this OU.
   - Deployments OU: The Deployments OU contains resources and workloads that support how you build, validate, promote, and release changes to your workloads.
   - Transitional OU: The Transitional OU is intended as a temporary holding area.
 It is used for existing accounts and workloads that you move to your organization before you formally integrate them into your more standardized areas of your AWS environment structure.

 ##### Account